mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/blue-green-deploy/index.md

 By completing the steps in this tutorial, you can see how to switch to a newer or different version of the same service with zero-downtime, and have the Edge-LB load balancer automatically adjust the traffic routed between the blue and green versions of the service.

 # Create and deploy the "blue" sample app definition

-1. Open a text editor to create the sample app definition for the `svc-blue` service in the `svc-blue.json` file:
+1. Copy and paste the following JSON settings to create the sample app definition for the `svc-blue` service in, and save, the `svc-blue.json` file:

-    ```bash
-    vi svc-blue.json
-    ```

-1. Copy and paste the following JSON settings and save the `svc-blue.json` file:

     ```json
     {